-Keyvan Golestaneh, born to a French mother and Persian father, grew up with a multicultural perspective, as a spiritual seeker and with a deeply inquisitive intellect.
-He also experienced health problems in his youth – and began searching for practical solutions to them and answers to the mysteries of life.
-He turned his attention to both the inner world and outer world.
+I was born to a French mother and Persian father, grew up with a multicultural perspective, a spiritual seeker and with a deeply inquisitive intellect.
+In my youth I experienced health problems – and began searching for practical solutions to them as well as answers to the mysteries of life.
+I turned my attention to both the inner world and outer world.
 As a teenager in the early 1970’s he began practicing Yoga and meditation.
-His seeking and researches would eventually also involve anthropology, acupressure, acupuncture, herbal medicine, somatic therapies, bodywork, music, dance and a commented spiritual path.
-Because of his multicultural background and exposer to other cultures he became interested in how different cultures view the world and treat illness and disease, and if there was a connection between the two.
+My seeking and research eventually involved anthropology, acupressure, acupuncture, herbal medicine, somatic therapies, bodywork, music, dance and an Asian spiritual path.
+Because of my multicultural background and exposer to other cultures I was interested in how different cultures view the world, how beliefs are formed and treat illness and disease, and what the connection between them was.

-His multi-faceted unified approach has called upon his expertise in the areas of bioenergetic healing, Chinese and Ayurvedic medicine, Jin Shin Do® Bodymind Acupressure®, yoga (including Asian practices of Qi Gong and meditation), nutrition and diet, body-center psychotherapy, bodywork and other disciplines.
-What’s more, as Richard Mahler wrote, Keyvan acted on the understanding that “expression and creativity … lie at the heart of healing, well-being and a joyful life.”
+His multi-faceted unified approach calls upon the areas of bioenergetic healing, Chinese medicine, Ayurveda, Jin Shin Do® Bodymind Acupressure®, yoga, Qi Gong, meditation, nutrition and diet, body-center therapy, bodywork and other disciplines.
+I find that expression and creativity lie at the heart of healing, well-being and a joyful life.

 In addition to working with clients in person, i consult with, mentor, and coach people internationally via Skype.
 I teaches classes and workshops internationally.